takamin/hash-arg/README.md

 _type declaration_:

+You can specify the type of the value.
+The available type is 'string' or 'number'.

-If the declaration is separated by space, it represents the type and its name.
+When the declaration is separated by space, it represents the type and its name.

+And, when it is separated by semi-colon, those are the name and its type.

 ```
 ["string inputFilePath", "number countOfFile"]